As a parent, you know it’s important to lead by example.

 9. Focus on health rather than appearance.
 Many parents I know often complain about their “fat thighs” and “flabby arms”.
 This sends the message to their children that appearance is what matters, when health and healthy habits are what actually count.

 10. Compliment others sincerely.
 By paying someone a sincere compliment, you might make his or her day.
+Start by saying positive things to your children and other members of the family.

 11. Manage your emotions.
 When faced with frustrating or worrying situations, use various techniques to stay calm.
 Your children will learn from you how essential it is to stay in control of their emotions and not take things out on others.